LarsGKodehode/template-laravel/STEPS.md

 2. VS Code terminal.
 This will be used for running commands inside the project
   - ```composer <command>``` installing packages
   - ```php <command>``` installing packages and interacting withg the artisan CLI

+## Sidenotes

+Commments for those who want to set this up themself

+- After installing and setting up breeze you might have to run ```php artisan view:clear``` to clear out any reminders from the default setup process.
+[StackOverflow](https://stackoverflow.com/a/72821399)